-Having grown up in her mother’s creative kitchen on a small farm in rural Ontario where meals were often based around local produce and comprised of comfort fare, Meg was surrounded with love from a strong family with hearty and healthy food philosophy.
+Having worked in restaurants and the food industry all through her teens and twenties, and having grown up in her mother’s creative kitchen on a small farm in rural Ontario where meals were often based around local produce and comprised of comfort fare, Meg was surrounded with love from a strong family with hearty and healthy food philosophy.
 Even so, as a young adult Meg fought some serious food battles, suffering with anorexia and bulimia from her early teens.
 During recovery from her eating disorder, she found comfort and strength in adopting a whole foods diet and also great satisfaction in being able to share her affection for food creativity with others.
-It is Meg’s hope that her personal experience may be a useful instrument in helping others heal in their own personal journey and realize their optimal sources of nourishment, while re-developing the healthy relationship with food that we were all innately born with.

 So how do I eat?

-I am flexible, adapting my way of eating to my current state of health, and know that I can eat one way today, but that I can decide to re-introduce any food I want, at any time.
+I am flexible, adapting my way of eating to my current state of mind & health, and know that I can eat one way today, and another way tomorrow if I choose!
 My food selection and diet focus is totally personal, and I eat for my pleasure, vitality, and overall health.
 This is how I plan my meals right now, in order to feel my best and balanced self:

 There is a local vegetarian restaurant here in Toronto that I adore.
 Every time I dine there, I leave feeling stuffed.
 Sufficiently sophonsified as my father used to say.
 I LOVE the cuisine they serve, and gobble up every last bite of their vegetarian yumminess.
 In the past, I related feelings of satiety with guilt.
 If I ate too much I equated it with being “bad”.
 Never do those emotions boil up if I am fully filled by super good for me foods.
 If I consciously eat food that is clean, whole, and part of my "eat for power" lifestyle, then I am content.
 Blissful even.
 I can walk away from the table feeling satisfied that my body is brimming with all the nutrients and energy I need to power through my day.
 This is a real lesson in sustenance.